 3 probes in 1.

-☙ Two-in-one probe: no need to carry 3+ separate probes.
+☙ Three-in-one probe: no need to carry 3+ separate probes.
 (One end of your probe is Linear, the other is Curvilinear / Phased Array combined.)

 ☙ Robust.
 Drop tested to Military Standards & Waterproof.
 That equates to peace-of-mind when cleaning your device or moving your equipment between ER & clinic or using it during a busy shift.